Showa Steel Works

+History

 Shōwa Steel Works began as the Anshan Iron & Steel Works, a subsidiary of the South Manchurian Railway Company in 1918.
 The city of Anshan in Liaoning was chosen for its proximity to the Takushan iron ore deposits and rail works at Mukden.
 The company used low grade iron; in 1934 it mined 950,000 tonnes.
-In 1933, after a reorganization, it was renamed the Shōwa Steel Works.
+In 1933, after reorganization and expansion, it was renamed the Shōwa Steel Works.

 Shōwa Steel produced pig iron and steel, and the steel mill was soon surrounded by a large industrial complex of other factories to produce a variety of metal products.
 Sumitomo Steel Pipe established a plant to produce steel pipes, and Manchurian Roll Manufacturing Company to produce steel mill rolls.
 To feed the furnaces, coal mines were established at Fushun, 35 kilometers to the east, which also led to electric power plants, coal liquefaction plants, cement works, brick kilns.
 By the end of the 1930s, there were over 780 Japanese industrial plants in Fengtian province.

-In 1937, under the direction of the Kwangtung Army, Japanese industrialist Yoshisuke Aikawa organized a holding company called the Manchurian Industrial Development Company ("Mangyō"), a Manchukuo zaibatsu with major shareholdings in the South Manchuria Railway, co-owned by Nissan and Manchukuo.
+In 1937, under the direction of the Kwantung Army, Japanese industrialist Yoshisuke Aikawa organized a holding company called the Manchurian Industrial Development Company ("Mangyō"), a Manchukuo zaibatsu with major shareholdings in the South Manchuria Railway, co-owned by Nissan and Manchukuo.
 The new zaibatsu invested heavily in Shōwa Steel, and took a controlling interest.

 As part of the new business plan, Shōwa Steel licensed the Krupp-Renn process from German steel makers, and sent people to Nazi Germany for training from September 1937.
 Equipment received from Krupp was installed by 1939, greatly increasing production efficiencies.

 Total production of processed iron in Manchuria reached 1,000,000 tonnes in 1931-32, of which almost half was made by Shōwa Steel; iron production grew to 7,000,000 of tonnes in 1938.
 In 1941, Shōwa Steel Works had a total capacity production of 1,750,000 tonnes of iron bars and 1,000,000 tonnes of processed steel.
 By 1942, Shōwa Steel Works total production capacity reached 3,600,000 tonnes, making it one of the major iron and steel centers in the world.
+By 1944, Shōwa Steel Works' production was integral to the Japanese empire as a whole, accounting for approximately 15% of pig iron and 6% of rolled steel production across all Japanese-held territory, including its home islands.